 In Texas, you have up to a week to obtain insurance after you’ve purchased a motorcycle.

 Didn't You Try Our Quote Comparison Tool Yet?
 Save BIG by Doing it!

 Once you get the motorcycle home, you’ll want to obtain insurance before riding it.
 If you’re pulled over by law enforcement, proof must be taken with you.

 Insurance protections will also provide coverage if something happens to your new ride while on the road or in storage.

 Table of Content

 What If I Purchased the Motorcycle at the Dealership?

 It helps to register your motorcycle with the Department of Motor Vehicles or an equivalent office quickly.
 Some states require an inspection before they’ll complete the registration process, so consider asking for temporary paperwork until you have the time to complete the entire process.

 Some states view the tags and plates as attached to the motorcycle, not the owner.
 That means your registration might need to be corrected, even if it appears valid.
 You’ll want to review local requirements.

-In Texas, you must register the motorcycle with the county tax assessor and collector where you live.
+You must register the motorcycle in Texas with the county tax assessor and collector where you live.
 That’s where you’ll get your plates and the registration sticker that shows you’ve complied with local rules.